OWNER’S MANUAL

 6,045 Radio Australia Lyndhurst, Australia

-6,055 Nihon Shortwave Broadcasting Company Tokyo, Japan Programs in Japanese
+6,055 Nihon Shortwave Broadcasting Company Tokyo, Japan Programs

 6,060 Radio Nacional Buenos Aires, Argentina Programs in Spanish